-Before you can start setting effective goals, you need to understand the types of goals out there.
+But before you can start setting effective goals, you need to understand the types of goals out there.

 This is not true.

 For example, one of my lifelong goals is simply to run a marathon in every state in the US.
-This goal combines my love of fitness and travel into one major goal.
-(17 out of 50 so far).
+This goal combines my love of fitness and travel into one major goal (I've done 20 out of 50 so far).

 The point is that all goals do not need to be massive.
-If you think the only goals worthwhile are earth-shattering one, you migh want to change your thinking.
+If you think the only goals worthwhile are earth-shattering ones, you might want to change your thinking.